GluuFederation/docs-gluu-server-prod/docs/source/index.md

 # Gluu Server 4.3 Documentation

-!!!
-Important
-    Gluu Server version 4.3.0 is currently in Open Beta and is therefore not suitable for production environments.
-This version may still contain known bugs and its stability is not guaranteed.

 ## Introduction
 The Gluu Server is a container distribution of free open source software (FOSS) for identity and access management (IAM).
 SaaS, custom, open source and commercial web and mobile applications can leverage a Gluu Server for user authentication, identity information, and policy decisions.